mtso/task/DemoPlan.md

 $ task
 ```

-#### 2. Lists all tasks by due date in chronological order (meaning the task that is due soonest is shown at the top)
+#### 2. Lists all tasks by due date in reverse chronological order (meaning the task that is due soonest is shown at the top)

 ```
 > show all